Court approves Lehman plan to exit bankruptcy

 | NEW YORK

-NEW YORK Lehman Brothers Holdings Corp, now just the odds and ends of the global financial behemoth that collapsed in September 2008, received court approval on Tuesday to exit bankruptcy early next year.
+NEW YORK Lehman Brothers Holdings Corp LEHMQ.PK, now just the odds and ends of the global financial behemoth that collapsed in September 2008, received court approval on Tuesday to exit bankruptcy early next year.

 Lehman may now wind down its remaining operations, U.S. Bankruptcy Judge James Peck told a hearing in New York.
 Once a mammoth investment bank and brokerage, Lehman is now a collection of assets including real estate, private equity and banking investments.